genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 For more information about the various authentication types, please see the [Authentication overview](../../../server/access-control/authentication-overview/).

-### passwordValidation
+### genesisPassword

+The `genesisPassword` groups all configuration options when using `type = AuthType.INTERNAL`.

+#### validation
-The `passwordValidation` function enables password validation, and is used to set the variables relating to this validation.
+The `validation` function enables password validation, and is used to set the variables relating to this validation.

 These following variables are used to configure the application's password validation; thus are only used when `type` is either `AuthType.INTERNAL` or `AuthType.HYBRID`.

 * `passwordSalt` defines a system specific salt to be added to your password hashes.
 This is a security measure that ensures that the same combination of username and password on different applications built on the Genesis low-code platform are stored as different hashes.
 Default: empty string indicating no additional salting.

-In addition, from within `passwordValidation` the `passwordStrength` method can be invoked as below.
+In addition, from within `validation` the `passwordStrength` method can be invoked as below.

-#### passwordStrength
+##### passwordStrength
-The `passwordStrength` function can be called within `passwordValidation` to set many configuration variables.
+The `passwordStrength` function can be called within `validation` to set many configuration variables.
 These enable you to specify in detail the mandatory characteristics for the password.

 Within this function, the following variables can be set: